And just how many is too many, anyway? Here's how to find your right number.

 The available, unused credit will look good on your record and will boost your credit score.
 If you are going to use this strategy, you will want to find a card with no annual fees so that your backup plan doesn't end up costing you more money than it saves.

-A recent survey by the credit bureau Experian found the average American has three credit cards, which is probably a reasonable number for most people.
+Data from credit bureau Experian found the average American has four credit cards, which is probably a reasonable number for most people.

 Some consumers have a hard time stopping at three.
-The record is held by Walter Cavanagh of Santa Clara, California, who has amassed 1,497 credit cards — all valid, according to Guinness World Records.
+The record is held by Manish Dhameja of India, who has amassed 1,638 credit cards — all valid, according to Guinness World Records.

 While most retailers take all major plastic, some have limitations.
 Costco, for example, has accepted only Visa since 2016, so if you are a Costco shopper you’ll want to make sure one of your cards is a Visa.